eox-cs1/FiC_doc/docs/external_resource/edc_access.md

 EOxHub provides managed JupyterLab instances with specific tooling and customizable environments on top for science projects, community workshops (e.g. during conferences) and different application domains (both, commercial or non-profit).

 A detailed description of the FAIRiCUBE-Hub architecture detailing its components, its deployment and operations strategy based on control and worker plane as well as on-boarding requirements and processes for service and application providers.
-The FAIRiCUBE Hub Architecture details the functionalities available from the FAIRiCUBE Hub for users but also for providers of services, data, apps, notebooks, etc. is provided under the [Design Section](../design/architecture.md)
+The FAIRiCUBE Hub Architecture details the functionalities available from the FAIRiCUBE Lab for users but also for providers of services, data, apps, notebooks, etc. is provided under the [Design Section](../design/architecture.md)

-EOxHUB also powers the **EuroDataCube (EDC)** which provides an extensive Documentation, which we don't like to repeat here.
+EOxHub also powers the **Euro Data Cube (EDC)** which provides an extensive Documentation, which we don't like to repeat here.
 So we simply provide the respective links.
 General purpose subscriptions for managed cloud workspace can also be checked-out through the [Euro Data Cube](https://eurodatacube.com/marketplace) marketplace.

 ## EDC - What is it for: